scala/scala/spec/12-the-scala-standard-library.md

 ```

 The `hashCode` method returns an integer hashcode that maps equal
 numeric values to equal results.
-It is guaranteed to be the identity for
+It is guaranteed to be the identity
 for type `Int` and for all subrange types.

 The `toString` method displays its receiver as an integer or